peterszerzo/scaling-tricks-for-geo/README.md

 All of a sudden, we can retrieve this references inside rendering and event handling code, a feature we are so used to from 'conventional' user interface engineering.

 And since d3 is so lenient, there is no doubt that I can also get away with mixing in an event system.
 And other things as I please.
 I named these boosted JS objects Rich GeoJsons, used in writing as well as in the example project.
+See example implementation in

 #### A Self-sufficient Model